Benefits of Company Formation in Malta

 - Objects of the company — The objects of the company must explain the company’s purpose and detail its main trading activity.

 - Share capital — The minimum authorised share capital under Maltese law is EUR 1,164.69 which must be at least 20% paid up.
 The shareholder’s personal liability is limited to the amount of unpaid share capital.
-Thus, if shares would be 20% paid up, the shareholder would be 80% personally liable with respect to the company.
+Thus, if shares would be 20% paid up, the shareholder would be personally liable for the remaining 80% with respect to the company.
 The share capital amount must be deposited in a Maltese bank account under the name of the company in formation.
 Also, the share capital must be denominated either in Euros or any other currency.

 - Information on Shareholders — The minimum number of shareholders that a private company may have is one, which in such case would be referred to as a single-member company.
 In the case of more than one shareholder, details as to the amount of shares they will hold would need to be included.
 Furthermore, under Maltese law, there are no restrictions on the nationalities of directors or shareholders.